Segmentation of Anatomical Layers and Artifacts in Intravascular Polarization Sensitive Optical Coherence Tomography Using Attending Physician and Boundary Cardinality Losses: Data

 The imaging system consists of ``FastView'' intravascular catheters (Terumo Co., Tokyo, Japan) interfaced with our custom-built PS-OCT system, operating at 1300 nm central wavelength similar to commercially available clinical IV-OCT systems.
 The wavelength scanning range was 110 nm, achieving a radial resolution below 10 $\mu$m, assuming a tissue refractive index of 1.34.
 The dimension of the pixels in the reconstructed tomograms in the radial direction were 4.2 $\mu$m and 4.43 $\mu$m, respectively, for the two cohorts.
 The catheter's rotation speed was 100 RPS, with 1024 radial scans per rotation, and pullbacks were performed at 10 mm/s or 20 mm/s, at the operator’s discretion.
 Non-ionic contrast solution was injected at a rate of 3-4 mL/s during the pullback to displace coronary blood and obtain an unperturbed view of the vessel wall.

-Intravascular polarimetry was performed based on our earlier work~\cite{villiger2018coronary,otsuka2019intravascular, otsuka2020intravascular,otsuka2020polarimetric}.
+Intravascular polarimetry was performed based on our earlier work~\cite{villiger2018coronary,otsuka2019intravascular, otsuka2020intravascular,otsuka2020polarimetric,otsuka2020intravascularB}.
 Briefly, an electro-optic polarization modulator was used to alternate the polarization state of the light incident on the tissue between consecutive depth scans and a polarization-diverse receiver enabled determination of the detected light's polarization state and intensity.
 Polarimetric analysis employed spectral binning ~\cite{villiger2013spectral} to reconstruct maps of tissue birefringence and depolarization.
 Birefringence is the difference in the refractive index experienced by orthogonal polarization states aligned and orthogonal to the tissue optic axis, respectively.
 Tissue depolarization measures the randomness of the detected light’s polarization state using the complement to one of the degree of polarization.

-Initially, an expert interventional cardiologist excluded partial segments of 3D pullbacks that suffered from artifacts caused by insufficient blood clearing.
+Initially, an expert interventional cardiologist (K.O.) excluded partial segments of 3D pullbacks that were uninterpretable and suffered from severe artifacts caused by insufficient blood clearing.
 The qualified pullback segments added up to 3936 mm of pullbacks at a 100 or 200 $\mu$m pitch.
-Subsequently, the expert annotated a total of 984 cross-sections spaced 4 mm apart using our in-house Matlab graphical user interface (Fig.~\ref{fig:annotations}.D).
+Subsequently, the expert annotated a total of 984 PS-OCT cross-sections spaced 4 mm apart using our in-house Matlab graphical user interface (Fig.~\ref{fig:annotations}.D), using the conventional OCT signal as well as the polarization channels.
 The manual annotations included the outer boundaries of the lumen, tunica intima (i.e., internal elastic lamina (IEL)), and tunica media (i.e., external elastic lamina (EEL)).
 The location of IEL and EEL within the plaque and guidewire shadows were extrapolated based on their visible segments (Fig.~\ref{fig:annotations}.E).
-Additionally, A-lines containing plaque, guidewire, stent struts, side branches, or thrombus were identified and used for segmentation or selective analysis without influencing the main label categories.
+Additionally, angular segments containing plaque, guidewire, stent struts, side branches, or thrombus were identified and used for segmentation or selective analysis without influencing the main label categories.
 Consequently, as summarized in Table~\ref{tab:class_label_def}, the manual annotations were converted into six exclusive labels: outside, lumen, visible intima, visible media, plaque shadow, and guidewire shadow (Fig.~\ref{fig:annotations}.F).

 To manage the workload, we annotated the total dataset in four separate batches and through three phases: initial annotation, high-precision annotation, and annotation approval.
 One of the batches was revised extensively at the pixel-level, requiring four times as long as other batches.
 The high-accuracy batch, in combination with its initial annotation, was utilized to train the proposed critique model and its resulting loss term.